Teen Vogue: History

 Teen Vogue was established in 2003 as a spinoff of Vogue and led by former Vogue beauty director Amy Astley under the guidance of Anna Wintour with Gina Sanders as founding publisher.
-The magazine was published in a smaller 6¾"x9" format to afford it more visibility on shelves and some flexibility getting into a digest size slot at checkout stands.
-Teen Vogue's original price was $1.50 (USD)--"about as much as a Chap Stick" media critic David Carr noted—and about half the price of contemporaneous magazines aimed at a similar demographic, like Seventeen and YM.
+Test issues of the magazine had been published since 2000.
+The magazine was published in a smaller 6¾"×9" format to afford it more visibility on shelves and some flexibility getting into a digest size slot at checkout stands.
+Teen Vogue's original price was $1.50 (USD)—"about as much as a Chap Stick" media critic David Carr noted—and about half the price of contemporaneous magazines aimed at a similar demographic, like Seventeen and YM.
 At launch, founding editor-in-chief Astley said that topically, the publication would focus on doing "what we do well, which is fashion, beauty and style."
 Teen Vogue was the first teen-focused addition to the Condé Nast portfolio, previously focused on adult audiences.
 The publication began with four test issues, then published six issues in 2003 and ten in 2004.
+Shiona Turini served as Accessories Director in the 2010s.